-There are several benefits of implementing a QMS to small and large businesses.
+There are several benefits of implementing a QMS to small and large organizations.
 It can help enormously in focusing attention on objectives and being able to base decisions on measured data, rather than rough perceptions.
-Other benefits include:

 When looking at quality management the emphasis is usually on the processes used to define requirements, design products and services, and provide the things that the organization regards as its core business.
 These processes tell everyone what to do to deliver products and services to the customer and satisfy requirements.

 The latest version of the standard also introduced the concept of “Risk based thinking”.